-Our people include a team of experienced staff, led by CEO Sarah Hand, a Board of Trustees who govern our work, and a review panel who review content produced across our projects and platforms.
+Our people include a team of experienced staff based in the UK and Zimbabwe, led by CEO Sarah Hand, a Board of Trustees who govern our work, and a review panel who review content produced across our projects and platforms.

 Our review panel includes topic experts, people working on the frontline of the HIV response, and those most affected by HIV.

 Chief Executive Officer

 Sarah joined Avert with a wealth of senior experience from the INGO sector.
 Sarah has worked extensively across the HIV response since the mid-1990s, initially in the UK and then internationally in countries across Southern Africa and the Eastern Caribbean.
 Sarah has experience of HIV programming and implementation in areas including working with key affected populations, HIV prevention, and behaviour change communication.
 Sarah previously served as a Trustee of STOPAIDS.

 Simon has over 20 years’ experience in communications for social change and has been working in HIV, health and development for 18 years.
 As well as roles at Avert, the International HIV/AIDS Alliance and conflict prevention organisation Saferworld, he has consulted for a range of health and development organisations.
 Simon has a MSc in Behaviour Change and an MA in International Policy and Diplomacy.

 Yael has been a development communications specialist for over a decade with a focus on digital and a passion for co-creation and collaboration.
 She has worked across the global health, development and humanitarian sectors for organisations including the UN, think-tanks, and NGOs.

 Jon has over 20 years' specialist finance, management and governance experience in the charity sector.
 Jon has a BA in Economics and has served as a Governor on the Board of local primary and secondary schools.
 In his spare time he has interests in music, writing, travel and sport.

 Digital Marketing Manager